Observability of Schr\"odinger propagators on tori in rough settings: Observability for the Free Propagator

 Also notice that, from the construction, if $\alpha \ne \beta$, then

 Let $\Gamma^\alpha$ be the smallest primitive affine sublattice containing $Z^\alpha_\Gamma$.
 When $\Gamma = \mathbb{Z}^d$, Bourgain \cite{Bourgain2014control-3D} claimed that $\dim \Gamma^\alpha < \dim \Gamma$ ($= d$).
-In fact, this holds only when $Z^\alpha$ is sufficiently far away from the origin and this claim is implicitly implied by the proof of e.g., \cite[Lem.~9.36]{Bourgain1998quasi-periodic}.
+This holds only if $Z^\alpha$ is sufficiently far away from the origin, as implicitly implied by the proof of e.g., \cite[Lem.~9.36]{Bourgain1998quasi-periodic}.
 In the following, we give another elementary proof that works for general affine sublattices.